microsoft/HealthyCountryAI/README.md

 * ubir-kunumeleng
 * ubir-wurrkeng

-Then in each folder, the YYY-MM-DD-HHMM collection occured, for example -
+Then in each folder, the YYY-MM-DD-HHMM that the collection occured, for example -
 * 2019-04-03-1050

-Images are copied from a DJI Mavic 2 to the local workstation matching the same folder structure -
+Images are copied from a DJI Mavic 2 to either -

+* Drive:\HealthyHabitatAI\healthyhabitatanimals
-* Drive:\HealthyHabitatAI\healthyhabitatanimals, and
+    * YYY-MM-DD-HHMM

+Or

 * Drive:\HealthyHabitatAI\healthyhabitatparragrass

-Sorted manually

-...

-Data preparation follows the process -

-* Copy images from a DJI Mavic 2 to the local workstation
-* Sort...
-    * Exclude /Movies
-    * Exclude .*.JPG
-    * ...
-* Upload...
-* Create Tiles...
-* Label...
+    * YYY-MM-DD-HHMM

+Images in Drive:\HealthyHabitatAI\healthyhabitatanimals are sorted and copied manually.

+Azure Storage Explorer is then used to copy data to the corresponding Storage account and container.

 ...